 Colorado law has specific crimes for defacing written instruments, landmarks, posted notices, and other property.
-Charges range from a class 1 petty offense to a class 1 misdemeanor.
+Charges range from a civil infraction to a class 1 misdemeanor.
 Learn more about Colorado defacement laws.8

-A class 1 misdemeanor, tampering in the first degree is tampering with the property of an institution or utility that provides health or safety protection.
-A class 2 misdemeanor, tampering in the second degree is tampering with the another’s property with the intent to annoy, injure, or inconvenience.11
+A class 2 misdemeanor, tampering in the first degree is tampering with the property of an institution or utility that provides health or safety protection.
+Also class 2 misdemeanor, tampering in the second degree is tampering with the another person’s property with the intent to:

 - Colorado Revised Statute 18-4-501.
 Malice is no longer an element of this crime.
 People v.
 Woods, (1972) 179 Colo.
 441, 501 P.2d 117.